Top 10 Tips for Cleaning Data in Google Sheets

 Instead of manually entering survey responses in a spreadsheet, use Forms.
 Create your survey in Forms and send responses instantly to a spreadsheet in Sheets.
 The spreadsheet is linked to your survey, so new responses appear in real time.

-How to use forms
+How to Use Forms

 - To create a survey in Forms, see How to use Google Forms.